Note

 To minimize issues related to throttling, it's a good idea to use the following techniques:

-- Implement retry logic in your application.
+- Implement retry logic in your application to handle 429 errors.

 - Avoid sharp changes in the workload.
 Increase the workload gradually.
 For example, let's say your application is using text to speech, and your current workload is 5 TPS.
 The next second, you increase the load to 20 TPS (that is, four times more).
 Speech service immediately starts scaling up to fulfill the new load, but is unable to scale as needed within one second.
 Some of the requests get response code 429 (too many requests).